 Face mask requirements and exceptions

 Indoors or outdoors, exceptions are made for those dining, participating in strenuous exercise or taking part in performance-based classes.
 As an added safety measure, open-air tents have been set up on campus for use by arts, dance and music classes as well as certain courses with extended outdoor activities in the College of Food, Agricultural, and Environmental Sciences.
 Masks are not required for classes in these open-air tents.
-Additionally, there is an exception for university staff working alone in an individual's own office or outdoors for long periods of time who are able to maintain appropriate physical distancing and have a mask available if needed.
+Additionally, there is an exception for university staff working alone in an individual's own office or outdoors for long periods of time provided physical distancing is maintained and the individual has a mask available if needed.

 The university has compiled guidance on how to respectfully encourage compliance with face mask guidelines on campus.